samplerepo-alt/Coursera-Coupon/README.md

 ## FAQS

+### Is Coursera Plus Summer Discount Live in 2025?

+The Coursera Plus Summer Discount is live in 2025, letting you get the annual plan for $240 instead of $399.
+It’s a limited-time Coursera deal with full access to courses and certificates for 12 months.

+***

 ### What’s the current Coursera Plus discount?

 Coursera Plus is currently available at 40% OFF for 3 months, bringing the monthly price down to $35.40/month (regular $59).
 You get full access to 10,000+ courses and certificates without code.

 ***